Japanese CBD Industry Growth Forecast: Now to 2025

 How did the Japanese CBD market turn around so suddenly, and what does it all mean for investors both at home and abroad?
 Discover the key takeaways from a recent Yano Research report, and learn our thoughts regarding ideal positioning within the quickly evolving Japanese CBD market.

-The Yano Research Institute report
+The Yano Research Institute Report on the Japanese CBD Industry

 In August of 2022, Yano Research Institute, one of Japan’s leading market research firms, released a compendious report¹ detailing their findings on the size of the Japanese CBD market.
 In 2019, Yano reports — the first year CBD entered the Japanese market — the domestic hemp industry was worth a paltry ¥4.7 billion, swelling to nearly ¥10 billion the following year.